 • Provide important social and creative outlets for all residents,

-including seniors, those with disabilities,
+including seniors, those with disabilities, children and adults.

 • Bring people of diverse backgrounds together in productive